Weeknight slop. That caught your attention didn’t it? Yes, you read that right. It’s my go-to weeknight recipe. Faithful, tried, and true.

 Sprinkle over some white pepper for some multi-dimensional heat.
 Mix in earnest with a spoon until everything’s broken up (it’s kind of like the laziest Chinese spin on bibimbap you could possibly conceive), and dig in.
 (It also makes for a great lazy brunch!)

-Make the rice.
-Put it in a bowl.
+Make the rice or take out your leftover cooked rice and reheat it.
+Put it in a serving bowl.
 One that is easily held while sitting in front of the TV or huddled over your computer.

 Fry the egg–to your liking!
 Scrambled or hard-boiled will do just fine too.